iredmail/docs/howto/ldap.add.alias.domain.md

 * Save your change.

-If you have several mail accounts (mail users, lists, aliases), you have to add addition email address for them all.
+If you have several mail accounts (mail users, lists, aliases), you have to add additional email address for them all.